WAKU-TAKE-A/IJToolUsingZXing/README.md

 The usage is as follows.

-(1) [ZXing core](https://mvnrepository.com/artifact/com.google.zxing/core) and [ZXing Java SE extensions](https://mvnrepository.com/artifact/com.google.zxing/javase) and copy it to the ImageJ plugins folder. +
+(1) [ZXing core](https://mvnrepository.com/artifact/com.google.zxing/core) and [ZXing Java SE extensions](https://mvnrepository.com/artifact/com.google.zxing/javase) and copy it to the ImageJ plugins folder.<br>
 (I am trying with 3.40)

 (2) Extract the ZIP file downloaded from the release page, and copy the ZXing folder to the plugins folder.